FixRM/D365Extensions/README.md

 # Extensions

 ## [Entity Extensions](../../wiki/Entity-Extensions)
 Set of extension methods for Microsoft.Xrm.Sdk.Entity base class.
-Simplifies dealing with Aliased and Formeted values as well as working with Attributes collection.
+Simplifies dealing with Aliased and Formated values as well as working with Attributes collection.

 ## [IOrganizationService Extensions](../../wiki/IOrganizationService-Extensions)
 Set of extension methods for IOrganizationService base class.
 Basically these are simple overrides of existing methods which take EntityReference or Entity instead of separate `Id` and `LogicalName` parameters.